At first, the Bachelor's program follows a prescribed syllabus, but by the end of the program, students may choose their elective courses.

-Please find all elective courses, related to the focus, here.
+Please find all Electives, related to the focus here.

 Students who did the first year examination block in Reglement 2002 have to take 28 ECTS in the category Electives.

-The focused study is intended to allow students to deepen their knowledge in a specific area of mechanical engineering.
+The Focus is intended to allow students to deepen their knowledge in a specific area of mechanical engineering.
 It is undertaken over a period of two semesters, normally in the third year of study.
-The student chooses either a focus specialization or the focus project.
+The student chooses either a Focus Specialization or the Focus Project.
 Both are equivalent in value and yield 20 CPs.

 program do not have to coincide, although it is strongly recommended